See how musicians, artists, record labels and festivals use Linktree to drive streams, sell tickets, sell merch, and more.

 The Linktree team loves music—our co-founders have always worked very closely with bands, festivals and labels and a few of us have side hustles in the industry.
 Because of that network effect, it was one of the first communities we saw soar on Linktree.

 We’re now used widely by artists like Alicia Keys, Mary J Blige and Metallica, Selena Gomez, record labels, music venues, festivals, music media and radio stations.
 Even the GRAMMYs gives Linktree its regal thumbs up!
-We’ve seen some great implementation of the Linktree tools and we’ve made dedicated tools with music in mind:
+We’ve seen some great implementation of the Linktree tools and made dedicated tools with music in mind:

 - Priority links – a Pro feature that means you can create a highlighted or animated link, perfect for a single release or tour announce.